leobaron/leobaron/Dema.md

 people in Dema are lead by bishops, 9 of them to be exact.
 Their names are __Andre, Lisden, Keons, Nico, Reisdro, Sacarver, Nills, Vetomo and Listo__.
 They're named after songs from the band, for example, SACARVER comes from the lyrics "She's a carver" (S A CARVER) in the song _Tear In My Heart_
 Every inhabitant in Dema is assigned to a bishop who will watch their every move and make sure they follow the rules.
 But what are the rules???
-In Dema, everyone follows the same religion: vialism.
-Simply put, this religion teaches that suicide is the only way to paradise, self destruction is viewed as admirable within the walls of the city.
+In Dema, everyone follows the same religion: [vialism.](Twentyonepilots/Vialism.md)

 ## The storyline we follow
 Throughout the different albums from the band, we follow the story of Clancy, an inhabitant of Dema who constantly tries to escape the city but gets consistently brought back by his bishop *Nico*